The Empty Tomb/Resurrection Appearances

 - Cover the tables with newspaper.

-- Pre-cut some pieces of the Plaster Cloth.
+- Pre-cut some pieces of the Plaster Cloth or newsprint.

-- For 1st and 2nd grade: Do some pre-construction on their “tomb” by taking crumpled up newspaper, covering it with one piece of foil, and stapling the foil to the wooden base.
+- For 1st and 2nd graders you will want to do some "pre-construction" of the tomb's crumpled paper to save class time.
+CRUMPLE newspaper and cover with foil ahead of time to create the shape of the empty tomb, then STAPLE the foil-wrapped newspaper to the wooden bases.
 (It only needs about 4 or 5 staples.
 Plaster cloth will help “glue” tomb to base.)
 We found this step to be necessary as younger kids otherwise had trouble completing their project (too many steps).

 Materials List: